 The effectuation of freedom of association and employee rights of self-organization where a representation dispute exists.
-When presented with a question regarding representation, the NMB staff conducts investigations, ascertains the status of the group or individual seeking to represent workers, conducts representation elections, certifies the results of the election, and handles inquiries or challenges to the election.
+When presented with a question regarding representation, the NMB staff conducts investigations, determines whether the statutory showing of interest requirement is met, conducts representation elections, certifies the results of the election, and handles inquiries or challenges to the election.